williamalvarez92/Space-Invaders/README.md

 </p>

 ##### 🔵 Layout:
 <details><summary>Show details</summary>Defining the main body structure.
 In this case.
 The basic structure is of 2 divisions inside the HTML file.
-These divisions are the grid and the right container where the stats the intro and controls are.
+These divisions are the grid and the right container where the stats, the intro and controls are.

 ```
         <section class="main-container">